StuartCHAN/neural-qa/README.md

 * 1. for `--dbo_class=$DBO_CLASS`, the `$DBO_CLASS` should be a ontology category, like: `Person`, `Monument`, etc.

-* 2. for `--temps_fpath=$EXISTING_TEMPLATES_FILE_PATH`, the `$EXISTING_TEMPLATES_FILE_PATH` should be a file path to the templateset for the DBpedia entity resource(dbr), like, for `Barack_Obama`, we should use the templateset for `Person`.
+* 2. for `--temps_fpath=$EXISTING_TEMPLATES_FILE_PATH`, the `$EXISTING_TEMPLATES_FILE_PATH` should be a file path to the template set for the DBpedia entity resource(dbr), like, for `Barack_Obama`, we should use the template set for `Person`.

 * 3. for `--text_fpath=$TEXT_FILE_PATH`, the `$TEXT_FILE_PATH` should be the text article extracted from the Wikipage.

 * 4. for `--ntriple_fpath=$NTRIPLES_FILE_PATH`, it should be the ntriple file.

-* 5. for `--train_vec=$WHETHER_TO_TRAIN_THE_VECTOR`, the default is to use the prepared vectors, however if you want, you can set it to `True`, which trains the vector by Universal Sentence Encoder.
+* 5. for `--train_vec=$WHETHER_TO_TRAIN_THE_VECTOR`, the default is to use the prepared vectors, however, if you want, you can set it to `True`, which trains the vector by Universal Sentence Encoder.

-* 6. for `--vecpath=$FILE_PATH_THAT_SAVES_VECTORS`, it's the file path where the vectors are store.
+* 6. for `--vecpath=$FILE_PATH_THAT_SAVES_VECTORS`, it's the file path where the vectors are stored.

-* 7. for `--temp_save_path=$FILE_PATH_SAVING_RESULTS `, please set the file path where you want to save the new templateset generated.
+* 7. for `--temp_save_path=$FILE_PATH_SAVING_RESULTS `, please set the file path where you want to save the new template set generated.

-    To find the ntriple files and text files automatically saved, please go into the `neural-qa/data/Bank/DBresources/`, you will see the folder corespondent to the entity's ontology category, like, for `Barack_Obama` is in category `Person`, then you can find the folder `neural-qa/data/Bank/DBresources/Person/Barack_Obama`, the ntriple file and the text file will be seen there.
+    To find the ntriple files and text files automatically saved, please go into the `neural-qa/data/Bank/DBresources/`, you will see the folder correspondent to the entity's ontology category, like, for `Barack_Obama` is in category `Person`, then you can find the folder `neural-qa/data/Bank/DBresources/Person/Barack_Obama`, the ntriple file and the text file will be seen there.

 * one result of our works can be seen [here](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/data/Bank.zip), which facilitates to clarify the structure of Templates Bank directory with the output results inside `Bank\DBresourses\Person\Barack_Obama`.